 What’s your favorite post-workout routine?

-What are your biggest fitness goals for the rest of this year?
+What’s your biggest fitness goal for this year?

-What words of advice do you have for people considering joining a CrógaOTB class?
+What words of advice do you have for new members or people considering joining Croga?

 Anything to add that we didn’t touch on yet?